quicwg/base-drafts/draft-ietf-quic-tls.md

 0-RTT key.
 A server MUST still include the early_data extension in its ServerHello message.

-This restriction prevents a server from responding to a request using frames protected by the 0-RTT keys.
+This restriction prevents a server from responding to a request using packets protected by the 0-RTT keys.
 This ensures that all application data from the server are always protected with keys that have forward secrecy.
 However, this results in head-of-line blocking at the client because server responses cannot